GrgDev/bitburner-scripts/README.md

+Below is the original README from the viteburner-template I used to initialize this repo with a great setup.
+Please give Tanimodori some love because this is awesome.
+Therefore I am keeping their README here at the top level.

+If you want to see the main README and other docs for this specific project, please see my [README](./docs/README.md) in the [docs](./docs) folder.
+I am also not bothering to change the LICENSE file as I agree with the MIT license.

 # Viteburner-template

 This is a template for a viteburner project.
 It is a simple example of how to use Viteburner.